 Our Father, which is in Heaven, hallowed be Your Name.
 What does it mean to hallow God's Name?
-Well, the word must be associated somehow with haloes.
-A halo is a little ring or a circle of light that artists paint around the heads of saints and angels, and of the Lord.
+Is the word associated somehow with haloes?
+A halo is a little ring or a circle of light that some artists paint around the heads of saints, angels, and of the Lord.

-The only sign that He said He would give the Jews that He is a supernatural being is that of Him coming to life of His own accord after three days.
-He needed them to doubt that He was the Messiah so that they would fulfill prophecy and put Him to death.
+The only sign that He said He would give the Jews that He is the Messiah is that of Him coming to life of His own accord after three days.
+He needed them to doubt that He was the Messiah, so that they would fulfill prophecy and cause Him to be put to death.
 They did not have to stay doubters after His resurrection, though.
-They could have repented and received Him as their Saviour, and indeed, many of them did.
+They could have repented and received Him as their Saviour; many of them did.

 Frequently we hear our friends talk about something funny, and it gets us laughing, then that phrase pops up and we are reluctant to let go of the good time we are having to think soberly about what that person has just revealed about themself.